spatie/laravel-http-logger/README.md

 ### Logging

-Two classes are used to handle the logging of incoming requests: a `LogProfile` class will determine whether the request should be logged, and `LogWriter` class will write the request to a log.
+Two classes are used to handle the logging of incoming requests and responses: a `LogProfile` class will determine whether the request and response should be logged, and `LogWriter` class will write the request and response to a log.

 A default log implementation is added within this package.
-It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests and it will write to the default Laravel logger.
+It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests and responses default is disabled and it will write to the default Laravel logger and.

 You're free to implement your own log profile and/or log writer classes, and configure it in `config/http-logger.php`.

+##### Requests

 A custom log profile must implement `\Spatie\HttpLogger\LogProfile`.
-This interface requires you to implement `shouldLogRequest`.
+This interface requires you to implement `shouldLogRequest`. or

 ```php
 // Example implementation from `\Spatie\HttpLogger\LogNonGetRequests`